 How to sew a Feathered Star Quilt Part 1

 Don’t let Feathered Star intimidate you!
-Sewing this quilt block is probably easier and faster than you expect.
+Sewing this quilt block is likely to be easier and faster than you expect.

 The Feathers: Print, Layer, Stitch, and Cut